By Jesse Vineyard/GCU Staff

 A close, defensive game at the half quickly turned into a 9-1 rout after the third quarter – thanks in large part to everyone buying in.

 “Whole team effort,” Rapkin said.
 “Boston College plays good, fundamental defense, and you have to wear out teams like that.
 We got the ball to the best spots where we can be successful.”

-Wengreniuk and Petersen each tallied hat tricks and opened the scoring in the second quarter for a 2-0 lead.
+Wengreniuk and Peterson each tallied hat tricks and opened the scoring in the second quarter for a 2-0 lead.
 Wengreniuk completed the three-goal night with the final goal at 9:31 of the fourth quarter.
-With Petersen’s three goals on the night, both him and Wengreniuk each finished the homestand with five goals.
+With Peterson’s three goals on the night, both him and Wengreniuk each finished the homestand with five goals.

 The Eagles’ lone goal came from Gerard Quinn with 9:43 left in the second.